 In a new episode of The Family Planning Files podcast, the National Clinical Training Center for Family Planning (NCTCFP) sat down with Dr. Hilary Reno to discuss the treatment guidelines for gonorrhea released by the CDC in December 2020.

 Laboratory director's letter

-The Chief Medical Office for BCD, Dr. Westergaard and the Sexually Transmitted Infections (STI) unit have created a letter to help laboratory directors with syphilis testing and reporting.
+The Chief Medical Office for the Bureau of Communicable Diseases, Dr. Westergaard and the STI unit have created a letter to help laboratory directors with syphilis testing and reporting.
 View a copy of the letter Reporting of Treponemal and Non-Treponemal Syphilis Testing and the Correct Syphilis Testing Algorithm for CDC Defined Reverse Sequence Syphilis Testing.